ViralTexts/vrt-clusters/clusters/East_St._Louis_-_The_Appeal_July_28,_1917.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ignorance and lust the inquisition yet would
-serve the law, and guillotines decide our last
-disputes.
-The few who dare, must speak and speak
-again to right the wrongs of many.
 Jt A city lay in travail, God our Lord, and from her loins sprang
 twin Murder and Black Hate.
 Red was the midnight clang, crack
 and cry of death and fury filled the air and trembled underneath the